West Michigan Snow & Ice Dam Removal

-How do you know when it’s time for a new roof?
-The only way to be sure of your residential roof’s current condition is to have a licensed professional personally inspect it.
+The only way to be sure of your asphalt roof’s current condition is to have a licensed professional personally inspect it.
 Werner Roofing is proud to offer free roof inspections for every client, so you can be sure of your roof’s condition.
-Every Werner Roofing inspection comes complete with our promise: “We won’t recommend or sell a roof replacement unless it’s necessary.”

-What is an ice dam?
+What Is an ice dam?

 An ice dam is a ridge of ice that forms on the edge of your roof.
 The accumulation of ice blocks the melting snow farther up on your roof from sliding off, causing it to leak through your roof into the insulation.
-This leakage often creates water damage to your roof, insulation, ceiling, and possibly other parts of your home, which is why it’s a good idea to get ice dams removed as soon as possible.
+This leakage often creates water damage to your roof, insulation, ceiling, and possibly other parts of your home, which is why it’s important to get ice dams removed as soon as possible.

 How does an ice dam form?

-Tips for preventing an ice dam:
+Tips for preventing an ice dam

 If you shovel off your roof after heavy snowfalls, you’re more likely to avoid ice dams.
 When there’s no snow on your roof, there’s little chance that an ice dam can form.
 It’s important to exercise caution with this method, however, because you don’t want to hurt yourself or your roof.
-Use a special roof shovel that won’t damage your roof, and don’t attempt to shovel your roof if conditions are very icy, or if your house is taller than one story.
+Use a special roof shovel that won’t damage your roof and don’t attempt to shovel your roof if conditions are very icy or if your house is taller than one story.

-If you’re proactive, heated cables are a great way to prevent ice dams, and save a little bit of money.
+If you’re proactive, heated cables are a great way to prevent ice dams and save a little bit of money.
 Instead of repairing or re-insulating your roof, you just clip heated cables to the edge of your roof in a zig-zag pattern.
 The heat from the cables will melt any potential ice that could build up on the edges.
-The only drawback with this one is that you have to do it before the cold weather starts.
+The only drawback with this strategy is that you have to do it before the cold weather starts.
 Heated cables must be installed on a dry roof.

 What happens when you get an ice dam?

-Even if you have the best intentions, and think you’ve done as much as you can to prevent an ice dam, in some older homes they are still likely to occur.
+Even if you have the best intentions and think you’ve done as much as you can to prevent an ice dam, in some older homes they are still likely to occur.
 So now that you know you’ve got one, how do you remove that ice dam, or at least keep it from getting worse?

-How much snow is too much?
+How Much snow is too much?

 How do you get the snow off your roof?